 The apartment should be as much as possible indoor plants.
 This applies not only to the living room, there are other rooms where flowers grow no worse, and sometimes even much better.

 Plants in the bedrooms.As a rule, the windows of the bedrooms face east and are lit by the soft morning sun.
 This is an ideal place for many plants that can not stand the burning midday sun rays.

-Sometimes there is enough space in the bedroom for a small tree: room linden (Sparmannia africana) eight ficus benjamin (Ficus benjamina).
+Sometimes there is enough space in the bedroom for a small tree: room linden (Sparmannia africana) or ficus benjamin (Ficus benjamina).

 On the "winter apartments" in the bedroom, you can put indoor plants that do not require a lot of light and need in winter in moderate temperatures around 15 ° C.